AnirudhBadri/corda/docs/source/hello-world-running.rst

     kotlin-source/build/nodes/runnodes

 This will start a terminal window for each node, and an additional terminal window for each node's webserver - eight terminal windows in all.
-Give each node a moment to start - you'll know its ready when its terminal windows displays the message, "Welcome to the Corda interactive shell.".
+Give each node a moment to start - you'll know it's ready when its terminal windows displays the message, "Welcome to the Corda interactive shell.".

 [$screenshot of ready node]

 Interacting with the nodes
 --------------------------
-Now that our nodes are running, we can order one of them to kick off our ``IOUFlow``.
-In a larger app, we'd generally interact with our node via the node's RPC interface, or even an API built on top of that.
+Now that our nodes are running, let's order one of them to create an IOU by kicking off our ``IOUFlow``.
+In a larger app, we'd generally provide a web API sitting on top of our node.
 Here, for simplicity, we'll be interacting with the node via its built-in CRaSH shell.

-Go to the terminal window with CRaSH shell of Node A. Typing ``help`` will display a list of the available commands.
+Go to the terminal window displaying the CRaSH shell of Node A. Typing ``help`` will display a list of the available commands.

-Let's create an IOU of 100 with Node B. We start the ``IOUFlow`` by typing:
+We want to create an IOU of 100 with Node B. We start the ``IOUFlow`` by typing:

 .. code:: python

     start IOUFlow arg0: 99, arg1: "CN=NodeB,O=NodeB,L=New York,C=US"

-The process of agreeing the IOU between Node A and Node B will happen automatically, and we'll see a series of progress steps appearing to show the flow's progress.
+Node A and Node B will automatically agree an IOU.

-In theory, the success of the flow should have caused an IOU to be recorded in the vaults of both Node A and Node B.
-Equally importantly, Node C - although part of the same network - should not be aware of this transaction.
+If the flow worked, it should have led to the recording of a new IOU in the vaults of both Node A and Node B. Equally importantly, Node C - although it sits on the same network - should not be aware of this transaction.

-We'll be using RPC operations to check the contents of each node.
+We can check the flow has worked by using an RPC operation to check the contents of each node's vault.
 Typing ``run`` will display a list of the available commands.
-We can examine don't forget dead link checking - GA, with a custom 404 page and alerts the contents of a node's vault by running:
+We can examine the contents of a node's vault by running:

 .. code:: python

      run vaultAndUpdates

-And we can also examine a node's transaction storage by running:
+And we can also examine a node's transaction storage, by running:

 .. code:: python

      run verifiedTransactions

-Checking the vault of Node A and Node B should display the following output:
+The vaults of Node A and Node B should both display the following output:

 .. code:: python